bartbutenaers/node-red-contrib-ui-svg/README.md

 [{"id":"c9ab8554.337588","type":"debug","z":"60ad596.8120ba8","name":"Floorplan output","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"true","x":1380,"y":440,"wires":[]},{"id":"56869c57.d65c74","type":"ui_svg_graphics","z":"60ad596.8120ba8","group":"d4ee73ea.a7676","order":1,"width":"14","height":"10","svgString":"<svg preserveAspectRatio=\"none\" x=\"0\" y=\"0\" viewBox=\"0 0 900 710\" xmlns=\"http://www.w3.org/2000/svg\" xmlns:svg=\"http://www.w3.org/2000/svg\" xmlns:xlink=\"http://www.w3.org/1999/xlink\">\n  <image width=\"889\" height=\"703\" id=\"background\" xlink:href=\"https://www.roomsketcher.com/wp-content/uploads/2016/10/1-Bedroom-Floor-Plans.jpg\" />\n  <text id=\"banner\" x=\"10\" y=\"16\" fill=\"black\" stroke=\"black\" font-size=\"35\" text-anchor=\"left\" alignment-baseline=\"middle\" stroke-width=\"1\">This is the #banner</text>\n  <circle id=\"pir_living\" cx=\"310\" cy=\"45\" r=\"5\" stroke-width=\"0\" fill=\"#FF0000\" />\n  <text id=\"camera_living\" x=\"310\" y=\"45\" font-family=\"FontAwesome\" fill=\"grey\" stroke=\"black\" font-size=\"35\" text-anchor=\"middle\" alignment-baseline=\"middle\" stroke-width=\"1\"></text>\n</svg> ","clickableShapes":[{"targetId":"#camera_living","action":"click","payload":"camera_living","payloadType":"str","topic":"camera_living"}],"smilAnimations":[],"bindings":[{"selector":"#banner","bindSource":"payload.title","bindType":"text","attribute":""},{"selector":"#camera_living","bindSource":"payload.position.x","bindType":"attr","attribute":"x"},{"selector":"#camera_living","bindSource":"payload.camera.colour","bindType":"attr","attribute":"fill"}],"showCoordinates":false,"autoFormatAfterEdit":false,"outputField":"","editorUrl":"http://drawsvg.org/drawsvg.html","directory":"","name":"","x":1180,"y":440,"wires":[["c9ab8554.337588"]]},{"id":"62a285fb.bd046c","type":"inject","z":"60ad596.8120ba8","name":"databind","topic":"databind","payload":"{\"camera\":{\"colour\":\"yellow\"},\"position\":{\"x\":320},\"title\":\"databind strikes again\"}","payloadType":"json","repeat":"","crontab":"","once":false,"onceDelay":0.1,"x":980,"y":460,"wires":[["56869c57.d65c74"]]},{"id":"132d184e.ff0ab8","type":"inject","z":"60ad596.8120ba8","name":"databind","topic":"databind","payload":"{\"camera\":{\"colour\":\"green\"},\"position\":{\"x\":250},\"title\":\"New banner title by databind\"}","payloadType":"json","repeat":"","crontab":"","once":false,"onceDelay":0.1,"x":980,"y":420,"wires":[["56869c57.d65c74"]]},{"id":"d4ee73ea.a7676","type":"ui_group","z":"","name":"Floorplan test","tab":"b4bb5633.ba92b8","disp":true,"width":"14","collapse":false},{"id":"b4bb5633.ba92b8","type":"ui_tab","z":"","name":"SVG","icon":"dashboard","disabled":false,"hidden":false}]
 ```

-## "Settings" tabsheet
+## "Settings" tab sheet

 ### Show coordinates
 When this option is selected, a ***tooltip*** will be displayed to show the current mouse location (i.e. X and Y coordinate):

 ![svg_tooltip_coordinates](https://user-images.githubusercontent.com/14224149/63231067-79cc1e00-c216-11e9-83de-f93931f6d489.gif)

-This option has been introduced to simplify layouting during manual editing of the SVG string (without external SVG drawing tool).
+This option has been introduced to simplify lay outing during manual editing of the SVG string (without external SVG drawing tool).
 Without this option determining the location of your shapes would require a lot of calculations or guessing ...

 Remark: The location is measured in the SVG coordinate system, which means the origin (X=Y=0) is in the top left of your drawing.

 ### Auto format SVG Source after saving edits in SVG Editor
-When editing the SVG source via [DrawSvg](#DrawSvg-drawing-editor), the manipulated SVG source isn't very pretty: the SVG source will contain emtpy lines, multiple SVG elements on a single line ...
-This SVG source can be manually beautified using the "*Format SVG*" button, or automatically (every time the DrawSVG popup dialog window is closed - by activating this checkbox.
+When editing the SVG source via [DrawSvg](#DrawSvg-drawing-editor), the manipulated SVG source is not very pretty: the SVG source will contain empty lines, multiple SVG elements on a single line ...
+This SVG source can be manually beautified using the "*Format SVG*" button, or automatically (every time the DrawSvg popup dialog window is closed - by activating this checkbox.

 ### Show browser errors on the server
-Unfortunately not all kind of errors can be validated on the server, but instead they will occur on the client side.
-For example when an input message arrives, but no SVG element can be found for the specified selector.
-As a result your drawing won't be updated, and in the 1.x.x version you had to figure out yourself what is going wrong...
-Of course you can have a look in the browser console log to have a look at the client side errors.
-However on some systems (e.g. Android smartphones) it is very difficult to get access to that console log (unless you setup a remote connection via usb with your desktop browser).
+Unfortunately, not all kind of errors can be validated on the server, but instead they will occur on the client side.
+For example, when an input message arrives, but no SVG element can be found for the specified selector.
+As a result, your drawing will not be updated, and in the 1.x.x version you had to figure out yourself what is going wrong...
+Of course, you can have a look in the browser console log to have a look at the client side errors.
+However, on some systems (e.g. Android smartphones) it is very difficult to get access to that console log (unless you setup a remote connection via USB with your desktop browser).

-To simplify troubleshooting, the client side errors will appear in the Node-RED debug panel when this checkbox is activated.
+To simplify troubleshooting, the client-side errors will appear in the Node-RED debug panel when this checkbox is activated.
 But keep in mind that if you have N drawings visible simultaneously (when your dashboard is currently displayed in N browsers), then you will get N errors instead of 1 ...

 ### Editor URL
 This is the URL where the [DrawSvg](#DrawSvg-drawing-editor) editor instance is being hosted.
 By default this field contains a link to the official [DrawSvg cloud](http://drawsvg.org/drawsvg.html) system, but it can also contain a link to a local DrawSvg installation (hosted via a [node-red-contrib-drawsvg](https://github.com/bartbutenaers/node-red-contrib-drawsvg) node).

-*Be aware that this is a free system, so there is no garuantee about availability of the cloud system!*
+*Be aware that this is a free system, so there is no guarantee about availability of the cloud system!*

 ### Directory
 This directory of your local system (where your Node-RED instance is running) can be used to make your local images available, to both your dashboard and your flow editor.